-Combining the most predictable dad accessory (tie) with the most predictable dad hobby (golf), novelty golf-printed neckwear might be the most predictable Father’s Day gift of all time.
+Combining the most predictable dad accessory (tie) with the most predictable dad hobby (golf), novelty golf-print neckwear might be the most predictable Father’s Day gift of all time.
 In fact, back in the 1930s, Father’s Day was literally invented to sell neckties.
 To avoid gifting dad something that will end up stuffed in the back of a drawer, we asked eight golf-loving dads — including six pro instructors, a PGA tournament director, and an expert gear reviewer — what they actually want, combed through expert-recommended golf gear, and threw in some cool-looking finds of our own.

 For data-driven golf dads

 Two golf dads we spoke with were excited about the high-tech Arccos system for tracking their performance.
 Joe Ostrowski, assistant golf professional at Glen Head Country Club says that the 14 sensors that attach to club heads paired with the accompanying app “collect information in the round such as greens in regulation and how far your shots go.
 Using all the information it gathers [and utilizing] artificial intelligence, it will help improve your course management.”
 Ideal for busy dads who want to make every shot count, it also topped the wish list of a golf-loving father of two.

 Scott Reid, tournament director for the PGA Championship to be held at Long Island’s Bethpage State Park in 2019 and father of two, admits that the best gift he’s ever received was a surprise trip to the world-famous, scenic Pebble Beach Golf Links.
 But in lieu of figuring out how to travel safely and whisking dad away for an epic golf weekend, he suggests gifting a Swing Caddie launch monitor that measures swing speed, ball speed, and tracks stats for every club in dad’s bag.